MF Global customers to get long-sought $520 million

-NEW YORK The trustee liquidating MF Global Holdings Ltd's MFGLQ.PK broker-dealer unit won court permission to distribute $520 million (330 million pounds) of cash, providing relief to customers whose accounts have been frozen since the futures brokerage went bankrupt.
+NEW YORK The trustee liquidating MF Global Holdings Ltd's broker-dealer unit won court permission to distribute $520 million of cash to customers, providing relief to customers whose accounts have been frozen since the futures brokerage went bankrupt.

 U.S. Bankruptcy Judge Martin Glenn approved the payout at a hearing on Thursday in Manhattan.

-The payout is 60 percent of the $869 million that was frozen since October 31 across commodity customer accounts that contained only cash, the trustee James Giddens has said.
+The payout approved by Glenn on Thursday represents 60 percent of the $869 million that was frozen since October 31 across commodity customer accounts that contained only cash, bankruptcy trustee James Giddens has said.

 Still unclear is the whereabouts of about $600 million of customer funds that have been unaccounted for since MF Global's Chapter 11 filing, and whether MF Global might have improperly mixed customer funds with its own.

+Independent trader James Meyer, who had several accounts with MF Global totalling about $200,000, said he has "lost faith in the concept of segregated funds," adding that the U.S. Commodity Futures Trading Commission "abdicated its responsibility to" protect commodities traders.

+"The mantra in commodities has always been that never in managed futures has a penny been lost because of the strength of segregated accounts," Meyer, 63, told Reuters.
+"That's no longer a valid slogan."

-Glenn turned aside objections by some customers who faulted the trustee for not distributing more, and others who complained that they were ineligible to join in the payout.
+At the court hearing in New York, Glenn set aside objections by some customers who faulted the trustee for not distributing more, and others who complained that they were ineligible to join in the payout.

 Nothing in the law "requires that all customers receive similar rates of distributions at the same time," he said.